Thursday’s ‘General Hospital’ Spoilers: Elizabeth Aims To Reconnect With Cameron

 — General Hospital (@GeneralHospital) April 18, 2019

-It seems likely that whatever causes Joss to lash out has less to do with anything Cam does and more to do with Josslyn’s concern over her boyfriend’s condition.
-Oscar has asked Cameron to make sure he’s there for Josslyn in the months ahead and viewers know that Cam will do his best to keep up his end of the deal.
+It seems likely that whatever causes Joss to lash out has less to do with anything Cam does, and more to do with Josslyn’s concern over her boyfriend’s condition.
+Oscar has asked Cameron to make sure he’s there for Josslyn in the months ahead, and viewers know that Cam will do his best to keep up his end of the deal.

-At the same time, Cameron has a lot of challenges on his plate as well.
-General Hospital spoilers share that this will cause a fair amount of teen angst throughout the weeks and months ahead and viewers will be anxious to see what is on the horizon for him.
+At the same time, Cameron has a lot of challenges on his plate, as well.
+General Hospital spoilers share that this will cause a fair amount of teen angst throughout the weeks and months ahead, and viewers will be anxious to see what is on the horizon for him.

 Cameron's defense of Aiden has earned him a date with the principal.
 Can Franco get through to him? @LiptonWilliam